 - The agency CEO/Executive Director communicates how SE services support the mission of the agency and articulates clear and specific goals for SE and/or competitive employment to all agency staff during the first six months and at least annually (i.e., SE kickoff, all-agency meetings, agency newsletters, etc.).
 This item is not delegated to another administrator. - SE program leader shares information about EBP barriers and facilitators with the executive team (including the CEO) at least twice each year.
-The executive team helps the program leader identify and implement solutions to barriers.

-- 1. Work incentives planning: All clients are offered assistance DOC, INT in obtaining comprehensive, individualized work OBS, ISP incentives planning before starting a new job and assistance accessing work incentives planning thereafter when making decisions about changes in work hours and pay.
-Work incentives planning includes SSA benefits, medical benefits, medication subsidies, housing subsidies, food stamps, spouse and dependent children benefits, past job retirement benefits and any other source of income.
-Clients are provided information and assistance about reporting earnings to SSA, housing programs, VA programs, etc., depending on the person's benefits. - 1= Work incentives planning is not readily available or easily accessible to most clients served by the agency. - 2= Employment specialist gives client contact information about where to access information about work incentives planning. - 3= Employment specialist discusses with each client changes in benefits based on work status. - 4= Employment specialist or other MH practitioner offer clients assistance in obtaining comprehensive, individualized work incentives planning by a person trained in work incentives planning prior to client starting a job. - 5= Employment specialist or other MH practitioner offer clients assistance in obtaining comprehensive, individualized work incentives planning by a specially trained work incentives planner prior to starting a job.
+The executive team helps the program leader identify and implement solutions to barriers. - 1= Work incentives planning is not readily available or easily accessible to most clients served by the agency. - 2= Employment specialist gives client contact information about where to access information about work incentives planning. - 3= Employment specialist discusses with each client changes in benefits based on work status. - 4= Employment specialist or other MH practitioner offer clients assistance in obtaining comprehensive, individualized work incentives planning by a person trained in work incentives planning prior to client starting a job. - 5= Employment specialist or other MH practitioner offer clients assistance in obtaining comprehensive, individualized work incentives planning by a specially trained work incentives planner prior to starting a job.
 They also facilitate access to work incentives planning when clients need to make decisions about changes in work hours and pay.
 Clients are provided information and assistance about reporting earnings to SSA, housing programs, etc., depending on the person's benefits.